Pagosa Springs Colorado Travel Guide

 Beaches, swimming holes, and hot-spring pools satisfy water lovers who want even more water adventures.
 Although, let us not forget that bodies of water bring fishing.
 The San Juan River offers fishing for some excellent trout and kokanee salmon, too.
 Colorado is home to some spectacular waterfalls, too.
 Visit Treasure Falls, Silver Falls, and Piedra Falls and enter-train younger children with the power of the moving waters.
 The Springs Resort & Spa, Overlook Hot Springs Spa, and Healing Waters Resort & Spa are open for those desiring some relaxing me-time.

-First Time for Everything--From Hot Air Ballooning to Skiing to Dog Sledding
+From Hot Air Ballooning to Skiing to Dog Sledding

 For something unique, hop onto one of the hot air balloons offered by the Rocky Mountain Balloon Adventures.
 Overlook the landscape from on high and learn some history too.
 Speaking of history, Chimney Rock Mountain Monument offers tours of cliffs and ancient trails that American Indians once used.